 - It is a drain of mental energy and time (hurting every other aspect of the course) to deal with requests to give a full grade to a late homework because it was "only a little late".
 Under this late penalty policy, if it is only a little late, there is only a little penalty, so there is little incentive to make such requests.

 If you're wondering why it's so important to get homework in on time: Homework is how you learn.
 I prefer not to put a difficult, problem-solving exercise on an exam unless you have done homework covering that topic.
 (Although I'll happily put a simple, knowledge-testing exercise on an exam as long as we've covered it in lecture, regardless of whether it's been on a homework.)
 Imagine taking a programming exam after studying a programming textbook, but without having ever written, compiled, run, and tested programs yourself.
 It would be a train wreck.
 This course is no different.

-That means there is an order of events with a tight schedule: I assign reading on topic A, you read about topic A and maybe take a reading quiz on it, I lecture on topic A, I assign homework designed to learn topic A, I want you to have at least a week or close to it between covering topic A in lecture and the homework deadline**, you submit that homework, we release homework solutions, I want you to have at least a day to study the solutions, and we finally have an in-lecture quiz on topic A. [during the pandemic there are no -in-lecture quizzes, but there is a take-home quiz on the same topics]
+That means there is an order of events with a tight schedule: I assign reading on topic A, you read about topic A and maybe take a reading quiz on it, I lecture on topic A, I assign homework designed to learn topic A, I want you to have at least a week or close to it between covering topic A in lecture and the homework deadline**, you submit that homework, we release homework solutions, I want you to have at least a day to study the solutions, and we finally have a take-home quiz on topic A.

 So, it's crucial to get homework in on time to avoid disrupting this pipeline.